Structural adaptation and rate accelerated estimation in bivariate functional data: Applications

+\end{proposition} The proof can be found in the Supplementary Material \citep{kassiwangsupp25}.
 Simulation results for the anisotropic detection procedure described in Section \ref{sec:aniso-detect} can be seen in Table \ref{table:ani-detect}.
-The percentage column indicates the percentage of cases classified as anisotropic ($\mathbbm{1}_{\mathcal{A}} = 1$).
+The surfaces were generated in a similar manner as before, using the sum of fBms.
+The following parameter choices were made: $\alpha = \pi/3$, $\underline H = 0.5$, $\sigma = 0.1$, with 500 replications.
+The percentage column indicates the percentage of cases classified as anisotropic ($\mathbb{I}_{\mathcal{A}} = 1$).
 In the isotropic case, we achieve virtually perfect classification, even for relatively small values of $M_0$.
 In the anisotropic case, we require either a sufficiently large number of points observed on each surface, or for the difference $\overline H - \underline H$ to be well-separated.
 When the difference in regularities is large enough, we can achieve almost perfect classification for $M_0 = 101 \times 101$.
 In the context of regularity estimation and anisotropic detection, this is a relatively small number of points.
-For example, \cite{richard2016test} constructs a statistical test for isotropic detection, where the number of surfaces $N$ plays a more important role.
+For example, \citep{richard2016test} constructs a statistical test for isotropic detection, where the number of surfaces $N$ plays a more important role.
 In his simulations, $N = 6000$, a much larger quantity.